AlexBulankou/gcp-declarative-samples/README.md

 This extends the previous example by enabling Workload Identity integration.
 This requires 4 additional resources:
 * [Google service account (GSA)](src/wp-wi/resources/sql-service-account.yaml)
-* [sqlclient permission for GSA](src/wp-wi/deploy.sh).
+* [Sqlclient permission for GSA](src/wp-wi/deploy.sh).
 Currently this step is done via gcloud command, however soon it will be possible to configure individual binding declaratively.
 * [Kubernetes service account (KSA)](src/wp-wi/resources/k8s-service-account.yaml) annotated with GSA
 * [Workload identity permission for GSA](src/wp-wi/resources/wi-policy.yaml) that links GSA and KSA

-In this sample there's no longer needed to mount keys in the [pod configuration](src/wp-wi/resources/stateful-set.yaml) as SQL client permissions are propagated through Kubernetes service account. (note serviceAccountName field in pod config).
+In this sample there's no longer needed to mount keys in the [pod configuration](src/wp-wi/resources/stateful-set.yaml) as SQL client permissions are propagated through Kubernetes service account.
+Note: don't forget serviceAccountName field in pod config.

 1. Replace with your project name.